Sleep Backup Lab

 Tips & Guides

-Here's a fact that surprises most CPAP battery shoppers: when you plug your CPAP into a portable power station's AC outlet, you're wasting 20–40% of the battery's stored energy.
+A CPAP DC power adapter is a cable that connects your CPAP machine directly to a battery's DC output, bypassing the inefficient AC inverter and power brick.
+Here's the fact that surprises most CPAP battery shoppers: when you plug your CPAP into a portable power station's AC outlet, you're wasting 20–40% of the battery's stored energy.

 Why?
 Because the power takes an absurd round trip: